KnisterPeter/tsdi/README.md

 ### Name based injection (hints)

-Instead of using the type of the component (the name of the class) as identifier for injection it is also possible to specify the name as a custom string as depicted in the following example:
+Instead of using the type of the component (the type of the class) as identifier for injection it is also possible to specify the name as a custom string as depicted in the following example:

 ```js